icrawearable/icrawearable.github.io/_schedule/session_10_invited_talk_7.md

 sequence_id: 10

 # Speaker name
-speaker: #Sergey Levine
+speaker: Etienne Burdet

 # Title of the event
-title: #"Large-Scale Data-Driven Robotic Learning"
+title: Social Rehabilitation Network

 # Time of the event
 time: 13:30 - 14:00